lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_transfer/export_nodes.md

 are explained in the following section in more detail.

 !!! important
-    The following explanations require that you have already set up you [SSH configuration ](../access/ssh_login.md#configuring-default-parameters-for-ssh).
+    The following explanations require that you have already set up your [SSH configuration ](../access/ssh_login.md#configuring-default-parameters-for-ssh).

 ### SCP